Edda Manga

 Edda Manga (born 1969) is a Swedish Historian of ideas, researcher, and public intellectual known for her work on Feminism, Anti-racism, and Religious history.
-She received the Clio Prize (Sweden) in 2004 for her doctoral thesis Gudomliga uppenbarelser och demoniska samlag.
+She received the Clio Prize in 2004 for her doctoral thesis Gudomliga uppenbarelser och demoniska samlag.

 Since 2016, Manga has worked as a researcher at the Mångkulturellt centrum (Multicultural Center) in Sweden.
 She is also active in public debates on Gender equality and Multiculturalism in Sweden.

 Early life and education

 Manga was born in Bogotá, Colombia, in 1969.
 She spent her early years in Colombia and developed an interest in History and Philosophy.
 She moved to Sweden at the age of 17.
 She later completed her doctoral dissertation Gudomliga uppenbarelser och demoniska samlag, which won the Clio Prize in 2004.
 Her early experiences as an immigrant influenced her later research interests in Feminism, Multiculturalism, and Anti-racism.

 Career

 In 2004, Manga was a summer host on Sveriges Radio P1 during the program Sommar I P1.
 That same year, she received the Clio Prize for her doctoral thesis Gudomliga uppenbarelser och demoniska samlag ("Divine Revelations and Demonic Intercourses").

 Since January 2016, Manga has worked as a researcher at the Mångkulturellt centrum (Multicultural Centre), a Swedish institution focused on multiculturalism and integration.

 She co-authored the book Att mäta rasism ("Measuring Racism") in 2020 with Mattias Gardell, Alireza Behtoui, René León Rosales, and Alexander Ekelund, examining Racism as a political and social issue.

 Manga is active in public debates on Gender equality and Multiculturalism in Sweden and has defended Muslim women's right to wear the hijab.